Some Tame Gazelle: Plot

-At the time the story begins, Mr Donne is the newly arrived curate in the village.
-Eventually he becomes engaged to Olivia Berridge, an academic specialising in Middle English literature and a niece of Agatha Hoccleve.
-But in the meantime, Agatha leaves for a visit to a German spa and another of Belinda's and the Archdeacon's student acquaintances comes to stay at the vicarage.
+As the story begins, the village has a new curate, Mr Donne.
+Agatha leaves for a visit to a German spa, and another of Belinda's and the Archdeacon's student acquaintances comes to stay at the vicarage.
 This is Dr Parnell, now head of the main university library, who is accompanied by his assistant, the socially suspect Mr Mold.
-Before leaving again, Mr Mold proposes marriage to Harriet and, refused, takes it calmly by visiting the local pub and counting himself well escaped.
+Before leaving, Mr Mold proposes marriage to Harriet and, refused, takes it calmly by visiting the local pub and counting himself well escaped.

-When Agatha returns, she brings home Dr Grote, the colonial bishop of Mbawawa, a former protégé of Harriet's during the time when he was once a curate.
-Belinda begins to see in him another threat to her peaceful coexistence with her sister, but it is to herself that the bishop proposes in the end.
-When he too is rejected, he proposes instead to Connie Aspinall, a decayed gentlewoman living in the same village.
+When Agatha returns, she brings with her Dr Grote, the colonial bishop of Mbawawa, who had been a protégé of Harriet's when he was a curate.
+Belinda begins to see in him another threat to her peaceful coexistence with her sister, but it is to herself that the bishop proposes.
+When he too is rejected, he proposes to Connie Aspinall, a decayed gentlewoman living in the village, and is accepted.

-Harmony returns to the disrupted community at last with the marriage of Mr Donne and Olivia Berridge and their subsequent departure.
-As life returns to normal, a new curate arrives to claim Harriet's attention while Belinda finds "such consolation as she needed in our greater English poets", in gardening and good works.
+Harmony returns to the disrupted community with the marriage of Mr Donne and Olivia Berridge, an academic specialising in Middle English literature and a niece of Agatha Hoccleve, and their subsequent departure.
+As life returns to normal, a new curate arrives to claim Harriet's attention, while Belinda finds "such consolation as she needed in our greater English poets", gardening and good works.

 Publication history

-Pym initially wrote Some Tame Gazelle in 1934 while studying at St Hilda's College, Oxford.
-However the novel was rejected by several publishers including Jonathan Cape and Gollancz.
+Pym started to write Some Tame Gazelle in 1934, shortly after completing her studies at St Hilda's College, Oxford.
+The novel was rejected by several publishers, including Jonathan Cape and Gollancz.
 Cape expressed interest in Pym's writing, however, and encouraged her to make some alterations to the text and consider re-submitting.
 Pym's friend, the up-and-coming literary critic Robert Liddell, provided detailed criticism of the novel to assist with edits.

 World War II interrupted Pym's budding literary career, and she finally revised the novel to the point where it was accepted by Cape in 1950.
-The novel sold 3,544 copies in Great Britain by the end of the 1950s, which was not a bestselling figure but was reasonable for a debut novelist.
+The novel sold 3,544 copies in Great Britain by the end of the 1950s, which was not a bestselling figure but was reasonable for a debut novel.
 Among alternative titles that Pym considered were Some Sad Turtle and The Well Tam'd Heart.

 The novel was first published in the United States by E.P.
 Dutton in 1983.
 In 2012, it was released as an audiobook by Hachette.
-Some Tame Gazelle was published in Italy as Qualcuno da amare (Someone to love) and in France with the title literally translated as Comme une gazelle apprivoisée.
+Some Tame Gazelle was published in Italy as Qualcuno da amare (Someone to love) and in France as Comme une gazelle apprivoisée (Like a tamed gazelle).

 Reception

 The novel received several positive reviews.
-The Manchester Guardian called it "an enchanting book about village life" while Antonia White reviewed the novel for the New Statesman:
+The Manchester Guardian called it "an enchanting book about village life", and Antonia White reviewed the novel for the New Statesman thus: